oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/README.md

 ## Prerequisites

-This section provides the prerequisite steps to be completed before deploying an Oracle Globally Distributed Database using Podman Containers.
-In involves the podman network creation, creation of encrypted file with secrets etc.
+You must complete all of the prerequisites before deploying an Oracle Globally Distributed Database using Podman Containers.
+These prerequisites include creating the Docker network, creating the encrypted file with secrets, and other steps required before deployment.

 ### Network Management

-Before creating a container, create the podman network by creating podman network bridge based on your environment.
-If you are using the bridge name with the network subnet mentioned in this README.md then you can use the same IPs mentioned in [Deploy Oracle Globally Distributed Database Containers](#create-containers) section.
+Before creating a container, create the podman network by creating the Podman network bridge based on your environment.
+If you are using the bridge name with the network subnet mentioned in this README.md, then you can use the same IPs mentioned in the [Deploy Oracle Globally Distributed Database Containers](#create-containers) section.

 #### Macvlan Network

-To create a podman network with `macvlan` driver:
+To create a Podman network with `macvlan` driver, run the following command:

 ```bash
 podman network create -d macvlan --subnet=10.0.20.0/24 --gateway=10.0.20.1 -o parent=ens5 shard_pub1_nw